biosustain/THG/build_model/README.md

 		- Constritruction of SGPRs and GPRs (gpr.auth_gpr.getGPR)
 		- Identifies the cellular location of the metabolic reactions (gpr.getLocation.getLocation)
 		- Other functions for build_model.py (function_build_model.py)

+## Usage

+To run the model building, use the following command:

 The code can be run as: